It’s easy to add a table of contents to an ebook. But how do you add an ebook index to a digital book?

 You can do a quick check by uploading your manuscript to Kindle Create.

 Scroll down to your index, and click on a link.
-If your jump link index is working correctly, it will jump to the entry location in your ebook.
+If your jump links are working correctly, they will jump to the entry location in your ebook.

 Summary